huss-osman/linux-fundamentals/bash-scripting/fundamentals/07-parameters.md

 ---

 ## Reflection
-Parameters turned scripts from one-off commands into reusable tools that accept different inputs at runtime.
+**Parameters** turned scripts from one-off commands into reusable tools that accept different inputs at runtime.
+Instead of being limited to fixed values, scripts could adapt to various scenarios based on user-provided arguments.
+This increased flexibility, improved usability, and made automation more practical and scalable.